Varieties of unary-determined distributive $\ell$-magmas and bunched implication algebras: BI-algebras from Heyting algebras and residuated unary operations

 Since $\to$ is the residual of $\wedge$, we have that $\wedge$ is join-preserving, so the lattice is distributive \cite[Lem.
 4.1]{GJKO2007}.
 The $\top$-bound is included as a constant since it always exists when a meet-operation has a residual: $x\wedge y\le x$ always holds, hence $y\le (x\to x)=\top$.
 A \emph{Heyting algebra} is a bounded Brouwerian algebra with a constant $\bot$ denoting the bottom element.

-A \emph{dual operator} is an $n$-ary operation on a lattice that preserves meets or maps joins to meets in each argument.
+A \emph{dual operator} is an $n$-ary operation on a lattice that preserves meets in each argument.
 A \emph{residual} or \emph{upper adjoint} of a unary operation $\p$ on a poset $\m A=(A,\le)$ is a unary operation $\p^*$ such that

 for all $x,y\in A$.
 If $\m A$ is a lattice, then the existence of a residual guarantees that $\p$ is an operator and $\p^*$ is a dual operator \cite[Lem.
 3.5]{GJKO2007}.
 Moreover, if $\m A$ is bounded, then $\p\bot=\bot$ and $\p^*\top=\top$.